Cpu720/ReactApp/README.md

 ### Demo Actions

+- get room id a and b (by repo /CreateRoom)
 - Join Room A
 - Switch to Room B (normal switch)
 - Start/Stop Media Relay from Room A to Room B